International investors eye local prospects

 Makers Fund already has investments in four Finnish gaming companies: Redhill Games, Lightheart, Superplus and Savage Game Studios.
 With Helsinki as a temporary base, Alli also wants to get to know game developers in Tallinn, Copenhagen and Stockholm.

-Fernando Ferrer is a big data expert and serial entrepreneur.
-Since selling his healthcare data company in 2016, he has been working as a consultant, business mentor and angel investor.
+Fernando Ferrer, a seasoned entrepreneur and data expert, brings a wealth of experience in health, finance, and advertising tech.
+Since selling his healthcare data company in 2016, he has worked as a consultant, business mentor and angel investor.
 Fernando works 100% remotely and is in Finland with his wife and two young children.
 Over the past few years, the family has also spent time in Canada, Estonia, Spain and the United States.

 Fernando is deeply connected with the tech ecosystem in Toronto, the city his family moved to upon leaving Venezuela some decades ago.
 While attending Ontario’s Queen’s University, he developed a licensing system for clinical research.
 This knowledge formed the basis for a big pharma and medtech business intelligence company he founded with four partners in 2013.
 Today, Fernando focuses on data management for three sectors of tech: health, finance and advertising.